Chapter 26 – The Event Horizon

 "But then you started hanging around those fucking Gryffindor idiots and LEFT ME!" he spat vehemently.
 "No…" he shook his head before his dark eyes locked onto hers once more, "You deserve this."

 Her throat burned as betrayal shot through her body.
 Never, never would she have thought Blaise was capable of something like this.
 Especially not to her.

 "How could you?"

-The question came out half-strangled and caused the Slytherin to freeze in his tracks.
+The question came out half-strangled and caused him to freeze in his tracks.
 His back was turned to her, so she couldn't see his face.
-Regardless, she felt, for a moment, his indecision.
+Regardless, she felt his indecision.
 Hermione's hope was fleeting, and when Blaise relaxed and spoke once more, all she felt was sadness and a treachery so deep it hurt.

 "How could you."